LU014/AILMENT/README.md

 # Together with metadata ('patient_id' can be other common parts from your data)
 data = pd.merge(data, metadata, on='patient_id', how='inner')
 ```
+3. Machine learning models/framework

+You can follow the code in "<b>Example<b/>" section, where you will see examples for RF or XGB with binary classification or multi-class classification.